 Tool Level: Simple

-Now you don’t need to go and spend thousands of pounds in creating hand-coded custom calculator, there are many websites that offer solutions at a reasonable cost.
+Now you don’t need to go and spend thousands of pounds to creating hand-coded custom calculators, there are many websites that offer solutions at a reasonable cost.

 Below I have listed a few of my favourites: